Updated: September 22, 2025

 What you should do next

-Now that you have a rough idea of your maximum borrowing you should speak to a mortgage broker for bespoke calculations and advice about your next step.
+Now that you have a rough idea of your maximum borrowing, you should speak to a mortgage broker for bespoke calculations and advice on your next step.

 The right mortgage broker will be able to offer you bespoke guidance about the results of your calculations and help you find the best mortgage deal on the market based on them.

-We offer a free mortgage broker-matching service to make sure you find the ideal advisor for you, someone who’s best place to help you save time and money in the long run.
-Call 0808 189 0463 or make an enquiry to get started with your ideal broker today.
+We offer a free mortgage broker-matching service to ensure you find the ideal advisor for you, someone who’s the best placed to help you save time and money in the long run.
+Call 0330 822 0505 or make an enquiry to get started with your ideal broker today.

 FAQs

-No. Mortgage affordability is calculated exactly the same way in England, Wales, Scotland and Northern Ireland, where the same income multiples are used by lenders.
+No. Mortgage affordability is calculated exactly the same way in England, Wales, Scotland, and Northern Ireland, where lenders use the same income multiples.

 It is often based on the same income multiples, although the higher ones can be more difficult to access for most borrowers.
 For some overseas countries, however, maximum mortgage borrowing is based primarily on the loan-to-value ratio.